jhoncarlosam-dev/jhoncarlosam-dev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on MotorBlog
+- 🔭 I’m currently working on MotorPage
-- 🌱 I’m currently learning Angular, Springboot, MongoDB
+- 🌱 I’m currently learning Angular, Laravel, MySQL
-- 👯 I’m looking to collaborate on side-projects
-- 🤔 I’m looking for help with Java
+- 🤔 I’m looking for help with Cloud Services
 - 💬 Ask me about Angular
 - 📫 How to reach me: jhoncarlosacevedomendoza@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: html es un lenguaje de programación xd
+- ⚡ Fun fact: Did you know that <strong>AngularJS</strong> was originally developed in 2009 by Misko Hevery and Adam Abrons at Brat Tech LLC.
+It was later acquired by Google in 2010 and has since become one of the most popular front-end web development frameworks in the world, used by companies such as Google, Microsoft, and IBM.
+-